In 2014, at 360 YouthBuild programs around the globe:

 - 16,000 young people were engaged as YouthBuild participants

-- 3.3 million hours of community-service leadership hours were performed
+- 3.3 million community-service leadership hours were performed

 - 2,200 community-asset building projects, including 2,000 units of affordable housing, were completed

 - 8,000 YouthBuild graduates were placed in jobs, education, entrepreneurship, and other opportunities leading to productive livelihoods

 Since 1994, over 140,000 YouthBuild students have performed 48 million community service hours and produced over 30,000 units of affordable, increasingly green housing in rural and urban communities across the USA.
 The ripple effects of this work through young people helping family members, friends, and neighbors cannot be measured.

 In 2014, 260 YouthBuild programs in the United States engaged nearly 9,000 low-income young adults who had left high school without a diploma, with approximately one-third having been court-involved.
 US DOL funded programs achieved the following remarkable outcomes: